ercain03/heroku_deployment/week_4/aug_4_deployment/travis.md

 ```

 #### create a travis config 'travis.yml'
-use the .travis.yml (should no be git ignored) -  you can modify but be careful to keep format
+use the .travis.yml (should noT be git ignored) -  you can modify but be careful to keep format
 The "addons" sections is needed for mongo and bcrypt.
-Remove bcrypt source and package if you don't need it.
+Remove bcrypt source and package if you don't need it as it slows down build.

 ```
 language: node_js